howardchung/jeopardy/README.md

 ### Judging:

-- Players judge answer correctness themselves.
+- Players can judge answer correctness themselves.
-- Auto-judging is quite a difficult problem to solve, due to the number of ways answers can be represented, and spelling errors.
-- Rule-based approaches will not scale sufficiently, and probably something ML/AI-powered is required for a usable/non-frustrating experience.
+- An experimental AI judge powered by ChatGPT is in testing.

 ### Data: